Nomagno/Halfive/docs/specs/HWDOC_SPEC.md

 #### The types of elements are determined by these rules:
  - Sections, strings that do not contain whitespace, prefixed with underscore `'_'` (ASCII code 95, byte 0x5F) e.g. "_My_SECTION1"
  - Keys, strings that do not contain whitespace, NOT prefixed with underscore e.g. "My_Key1"
- - Values, strings that do contain whitespace, located after a key (separated by a simple space, 0x20), e.g. "mykey MYVal_!2"
+ - Values, strings located after a key (separated by a simple space, 0x20), e.g. "mykey value1 value2"

 ***

 #### Example: